 Indigestion (dyspepsia) is a pain or burning feeling in your upper belly or abdomen.
 It is common in adults.

-Influenza, or flu, is an easily spread respiratory tract infection.
+Influenza, or flu, is a respiratory tract infection that spreads easily.
 It is caused by a virus.

 Infectious mononucleosis is characterized by swollen lymph glands, fever, sore throat, and chronic fatigue.